RektifyAI/attack-playbook/README.md

 >- Platform Tokens
 >- Utility Tokens

+3. What is DeFi?
+> DeFi is decentralized finance, an industry created by the collection of traditional finance services that are decentralized using DApps (decentralized applications).

-3. What's an NFT?
+4. What's an NFT?
 > An NFT is a "non-fungible" token, a digital asset that is unique in its existence and stored on a blockchain.
 NFTs can be considered digital art, digital land, or any item digitized and minted on a blockchain such as Ethereum, Polygon, Celo, and more.

-4. What is DeFi?
-> DeFi is decentralized finance, an industry created by the collection of traditional finance services that are decentralized using DApps (decentralized applications).

 5. What is Digital Land?
+> Digital land are virtual plots of land sold in the metaverse for gaming, investing, projects and other purposes.
->
+> Top Digital Land Platforms
+>- Sandbox
+>- Decentraland

 6. What is the Metaverse?
+> The virtual world